UPPMAX/NAISS_Slurm/docs/intro.md

 !!! hint

     If you are at a centre that does not have a course project and/or you do not know what your project id is, you can use the command `projinfo` which works at all centres.

+    You can also find the project id in SUPR, if you are a member of a project.
+See the page for <a href="https://supr.naiss.se/project/" target="_blank">Active Projects You Belong To</a>.

 ### Login info